ipspace/blog/content/posts/2023/08/bgp-hands-on-labs.md

 [^XP]: Including physical hardware if you happen to have a few extra Cumulus switches or are willing to do some crazy stuff to set things up.

-I already set up a [GitHub repository](https://github.com/ipspace/bgplab) and created the [target list of labs](https://github.com/ipspace/bgplab/blob/main/README.md).
-I will eventually expand it with labs focusing on newer BGP features and BGP security, but it's already long enough that it will take me months[^AL] to create all the planned labs.
+I set up a [GitHub repository](https://github.com/ipspace/bgplab) and created the [first labs](https://ipspace.github.io/bgplab/).
+I also put together a long list of [labs that would be nice to have](https://ipspace.github.io/bgplab/3-upcoming/).
+I might add newer BGP features and BGP security to the list, but it's already long enough that it will take me months[^AL] to create all the planned labs.
 I probably missed something important, or you might have better ideas how to structure them -- leave a comment or (even better) become a contributor and submit a PR.

+### Revision History

+2023-08-21
+: The list of lab ideas has been heavily restructured based on your feedback (thank you!).
+I also added links to the first labs.

 [^EC]: The echoes of those ideas are still visible (if you know where to look) in the Configuring BGP on Cisco Routers course --  ABCT eventually morphed into CBCR and became part of the original CCIP curriculum in early 2000s, but that's another story.